ElliotKillick/qvm-create-windows-qube/README.md

     - [x] Add automated tests
         - Using Travis CI for automated ShellCheck
     - [ ] ACPI tables for fetching Windows the license embedded there
-        - It mentions use of C, however, it seems like it may be possible to just use shell: https://osxdaily.com/2018/09/09/how-find-windows-product-key
+        - It mentions use of C, however, it seems like it may be possible to [just use shell](https://osxdaily.com/2018/09/09/how-find-windows-product-key)
     - [ ] Port to Python
         - This seems like it would only add unnecessary LOC to scripts like create-media.sh where the Python script would essentially just be calling losetup/udisksctl and genisoimage
         - This would certainly be suitable for qvm-create-windows-qube.sh though